 The International League schedules 144 games for each of its teams.
 Half of those games are played at home.
 So, unless you are truly a Durham Bulls fanatic, you will only have 72 chances to see your Bulls during the regular season.
 Although, Charlotte and Norfolk aren’t all that far away ...

-A very important feature of the schedule is that the Bulls only play 8 games against each team outside the South Division, 4 at home and 4 away.
-That means that if you are a Boston fan the only chance you’ll get to see Red Sox prospects will be July 18 - 21.
+A key feature of the IL schedule is that the Bulls only play 8 games against each team outside the South Division, 4 at home and 4 away.
+That means that if you are a Boston fan the only chance you’ll get to see Red Sox prospects will be June 3 - 6.
 That’s it.
 They won’t be back unless both teams are in the playoffs in September.
-The same is true if you’re a Yankees fan (May 31 - June 3), a Reds fan (June 17 - 20), or a fan of any of the other parent clubs of teams in the North or West divisions of the International League.
+The same is true if you’re a Yankees fan (April 26 - 29), a Reds fan (May 17 - 20), or a fan of any of the other parent clubs of teams in the North or West divisions of the International League.
 Said another way, the Bulls only play 40 games at home with the teams from outside the South Division.

 On the other hand, if you’re a Braves (Gwinnett) or White Sox (Charlotte) or Orioles (Norfolk) fan, you’re in luck.
 (Well, it’s a bit difficult to call an Orioles fan as being in any sort of luck, but you get the idea.)
 Those teams will be here a lot this year (Charlotte - 11, Norfolk - 11, and Gwinnett - 10 times)

-The Bulls have a 9-game home stand in August, but home stands usually run 4 - 8 days.
+The Bulls have a 10-game home stand in August, but home stands usually run 4 - 8 days.
 Road trips are often 8 days long, but sometimes they are shorter.

 Triple-A ballplayers have a much more relentless schedule than major leaguers.
 They play more games with fewer days off, at least until September.

-The Triple-A All-Star Game pitting the International League All-Stars against the Pacific Coast League All-Stars is set for July 17, well past mid-season, and will be played at the ballpark of the Reno Aces out in Nevada.
+The Triple-A All-Star game pitting the International League All-Stars against the Pacific Coast League All-Stars is set for July 16, well past mid-season, and will be played at the DBAP.
 Exactly how the players are selected for the game is something of a mystery.
 Fans do get a vote; however, usually the IL doesn’t bother to tell us how the voting went.
-The 2014 All-Star game is to be played at the DBAP.
+You can expect the Bulls and the city of Durham to be promoting the game, as should we Bulls fans.

 The International League Championship (The Governors’ Cup) is decided with two rounds of best of five playoffs in September.
-A one-game “AAA Championship” game is to be played at the home ballpark of the Lehigh Valley IronPigs on September 17, 2013.
+A one-game “AAA Championship” game is to be played at the home ballpark of the Charlotte Knights on September 16, 2014.

-The Durham Bulls, as all readers of this blog must know, won the Governors’ Cup and the AAA Championship in 2009 and has won the Southern Division five of the last six years.
+The Durham Bulls, as all readers of this blog must know, in recent years won the Governors’ Cup and the AAA Championship in 2009, the Governors’ Cup in 2013, and has won the Southern Division championship six of the last seven years.

 The 40-Man Roster